New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 How do I care for my stoma after surgery?

-Stoma care involves keeping the area clean with warm water (no soap directly on the stoma), ensuring your ostomy pouch fits properly with no gaps around the stoma, changing your pouching system regularly, and monitoring the stoma for any color changes.
-Your stoma nurse will teach you the specific routine for your type of ostomy.
+Stoma care involves keeping the area clean with warm water (no soap directly on the stoma), ensuring your ostomy pouch fits properly with no gaps, changing your pouching system regularly, and monitoring the stoma for color changes.
+Your stoma nurse will teach you the specific routine for your ostomy type.

 Can I exercise and travel with an ostomy?

 Yes.
 Most people return to full activity after recovery, including exercise, swimming, traveling, and working.
-Using an ostomy support belt or stoma protector can provide extra confidence and security during physical activities.
+An ostomy support belt or stoma protector can provide extra confidence and security.
 Many ostomates run marathons, travel the world, and live fully active lives.

 What should I eat after ostomy surgery?

-Initially, you'll follow a low-residue diet and gradually reintroduce foods.
+Initially follow a low-residue diet and gradually reintroduce foods one at a time.
 Most people can eventually eat a normal diet.
-It helps to introduce one new food at a time, chew thoroughly, stay hydrated, and keep track of which foods affect output.
-Your healthcare team can provide personalized dietary guidance.
+Chew thoroughly, stay hydrated, and keep track of which foods affect output.

 What is an ostomy belt and do I need one?

-An ostomy belt (also called an ostomy support belt or stoma belt) is a wearable accessory that provides support, security, and protection around the stoma area.
-While not medically required for everyone, many ostomates find that a support belt gives them greater confidence during daily activities, exercise, and sleep.
-It helps keep the pouching system secure and protects the stoma from accidental contact.
+An ostomy belt provides support, security, and protection around the stoma area.
+While not medically required for everyone, many ostomates find it gives greater confidence during daily activities, exercise, and sleep.

 How long does it take to recover from ostomy surgery?

-Physical recovery from ostomy surgery typically takes 6 to 8 weeks, though many people feel significantly better within 3 to 4 weeks.
+Physical recovery typically takes 6 to 8 weeks, though many people feel significantly better within 3 to 4 weeks.
 Full adjustment — including emotional adaptation and mastering pouch changes — often takes 3 to 6 months.
-Everyone's timeline is different, and it's important to be patient with yourself during the process.

 Will people be able to see my ostomy pouch under my clothes?

 In almost all cases, no. Modern ostomy pouches are designed to be low-profile and discreet.
-Most people wear their regular clothing without anyone being able to tell they have an ostomy.
 Support belts and ostomy wraps can provide additional smoothing under clothes.
-With time, you'll learn which clothing styles make you feel most comfortable and confident.

 Can I swim with an ostomy?

 Absolutely.
-Modern pouching systems are waterproof and designed to handle submersion in water.
-Many ostomates swim regularly in pools, the ocean, and lakes.
+Modern pouching systems are waterproof.
 You can use waterproof tape for extra security, wear a support belt, and choose swimwear that makes you feel confident.
 There are even swimwear lines designed specifically for ostomates.

 Support & Resources